Image 1 of 5

 Condition: Good.
 Structurally sound; stable crack at the back of the head; no repairs or restoration observed.

-This striking, minimalist figure captures what makes Lega/Bwami (Eastern D.R.
-Congo, early–mid 20th century) sculpture so compelling: a whole worldview distilled into one unforgettable gesture.
+This striking, minimalist figure captures what makes Lega/Bwami sculpture so compelling: a whole worldview distilled into one unforgettable gesture.
 With its single arm lifted high, the figure reads like a visual declaration—part greeting, part command, part oath.

 The carving’s power lies in its economy and silhouette.
 The body is reduced to confident, architectural forms: a long vertical torso, compact legs, and an emphatic “waist” ring that sets the figure like a signpost.
-The face—where the artist concentrates the character—shows the strongest surface nuance: subtle tonal variation, softened edges, and well-worn hand-tool marks that are consistent with age and handling.
-A stable age crack at the back of the head further supports honest time and natural wood movement.
-The surface has a handsome dark patina with a shine that suggests it has been cleaned/polished at some point, giving it a strong presence on the shelf while still preserving the underlying wear collectors look for.
+The face—where the artist concentrates the character—shows the strongest surface nuances: subtle tonal variation, softened edges, and well-worn hand-tool marks consistent with age and handling.
+A stable age crack at the back of the head further supports the idea of honest time and natural wood movement.
+The surface has a handsome dark patina with a shine that suggests it has been cleaned/polished, giving it a strong presence on the shelf while still preserving the underlying wear collectors look for.

 Pieces in this tradition are often associated with the Bwami society among the Lega peoples—objects used as teaching aids and moral “proofs,” brought out to illustrate proverbs, rank, and community ideals.
-Even without knowing the full proverb once attached to it, the sculpture still does its job: it feels like authority made visible.
+Even without knowing the full proverb once attached to it, the sculpture still does its job: it makes authority visible.

 Why this piece works: strong modernist form, real presence, and the kind of honest surface—softened tool marks and facial patina variation—that separates a good decorative carving from a figure with a life behind it.